gmboowa/kleborate-wdl/README.md

 # Kleborate WDL Workflow for Local Cromwell

-This repository contains a WDL workflow for running Kleborate on a list of Klebsiella genome assemblies.
+This repository contains a WDL workflow for running Kleborate on a list of  *Klebsiella species*  & *Escherichia coli* genome assemblies.
 The workflow supports both local execution using Cromwell & cloud execution in Terra, with optional data table integration on Terra.

 ## Overview